Ngapoi Ngawang Jigme: Early life

-Ngapoi Ngawang Jigme was born in Lhasa as the son of a leading Tibetan aristocratic family descended from former kings of Tibet, the Horkhang.
+Ngapoi Ngawang Jigme was born in Karma Gorge of Lhasa as the son of a leading Tibetan aristocratic family descended from former kings of Tibet, the Horkhang.
 His father was governor of Chamdo in Eastern Tibet and commander of the Tibetan armed forces.
 After studying traditional Tibetan literature, he went to Britain for further education.
 He was married to Ngapoi Cedain Zhoigar, Vice President of the Tibetan Women's Federation, hence his name Ngapoi.

 Career

 Upon returning in 1932 from his studies in Britain, he served in the Tibetan army.
 Ngapoi began his career as a local official in Chamdo in 1936.
 As a cabinet member of the former government of Tibet under the Dalai Lama, he advocated reform.
 In April 1950 he was appointed governor-general (commissioner) of Chamdo, but took office only in September, after the previous governor, Lhalu, had left for Lhasa.

 Commander-in-chief of the Tibetan Army at Chamdo

 While serving as governor-general of Chamdo, he also became commander-in-chief of the Tibetan Army.

 While his predecessor, Lhalu, had made elaborate military plans and fortifications and asked the Kashag for more soldiers and weapons to stop the People's Liberation Army from entering Tibet, Ngapoi had the fortifications removed, refused to hire Khampa warriors and to install two portable wireless sets as he thought it was better to negotiate.

-In October 1950 his forces confronted the People's Liberation Army.
+In October 1950, his forces confronted the People's Liberation Army.
 The battle was quickly over.
 As he had warned before his departure for Chamdo, "the Tibetan forces were no match for the PLA who [...] had liberated the whole of China by defeating several million Kuomintang soldiers".
 Ngapoi surrendered Chamdo to the Chinese.
 The PLA surprised him by treating him well and giving him long lectures on the New China's policies toward minor nationalities.
 Within a year, he was the deputy commander-in-chief for the PLA forces in Tibet.
 He became a leader not only of Tibet but also the Chinese Communist Party in Tibet.